Web, mobile and cloud technologies

 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from previous studies at levels 1 and 2.
 They are only intended for students with recent experience of higher education in a related subject.

 To study this module you will require competence and experience in programming along with some familiarity with web technology.
-Normally, you should have completed the two OU modules Object-oriented Java programming (M250) and Web technologies (TT284).
+Normally, you should have completed one of the two OU modules Object-oriented Java programming (M250) or Web technologies (TT284).

-If you have appropriate experience you may be able to study this module without completing these two prerequisite modules.
+If you have appropriate experience you may be able to study this module without completing one of these two prerequisite modules.

 If you have any doubt about the suitability of the module, please speak to an adviser.